-88 This Part is required by the Regulations (see regulation 24 and Schedule 5).
+89 This Part is required by the Regulations (see regulation 24 and Schedule 5).

-- (f) for attending and examining (but not otherwise treating) a patient: - at a police station, at the patient's request, in connection with possible criminal proceedings against the patient, - for the purpose of creating a medical report or certificate at the request of a commercial, educational or not-for-profit organisation, or - (iii) for the purpose of creating a medical report required in connection with an actual or potential claim for compensation by the patient; - (g) for treatment consisting of an immunisation for which no remuneration is payable by the Board and which is requested in connection with travel abroad; - (h) for prescribing or providing drugs, medicines or appliances (including a collection of such drugs, medicines or appliances in the form of a travel kit) which a patient requires to have in their possession solely in anticipation of the onset of an ailment or occurrence of an injury while that patient is outside of the United Kingdom but for which that patient is not requiring treatment when the drug, medicine or appliance is prescribed; - (i) for a medical examination: - to enable a decision to be made whether or not it is inadvisable on medical grounds for a person to wear a seat belt, or - (ii) for the purpose of creating a report - (aa) relating to a road traffic accident or criminal assault, or - (bb) that offers an opinion as to whether the patient is fit to travel; - (j) for testing the sight of a person to whom none of paragraphs (a), (b), (c), (d) or (e) of section 115(2) of the 2006 Act applies (including by reason of regulations under section 115(7) of that Act); - (k) where the Contractor is authorised or required in accordance with arrangements made with the Board under section 126 of the 2006 Act (arrangements for pharmaceutical services) and in accordance with regulations made under section 129 of the 2006 Act (regulations as to pharmaceutical services) to provide drugs, medicines or appliances to a patient and provides for that patient, otherwise than by way of dispensing services, any Scheduled drug;
+- (f) for attending and examining (but not otherwise treating) a patient: - (i) at a police station, at the patient's request, in connection with possible criminal proceedings against the patient, - (ii) for the purpose of creating a medical report or certificate at the request of a commercial, educational or not-for-profit organisation, or - (iii) for the purpose of creating a medical report required in connection with an actual or potential claim for compensation by the patient; - (g) for treatment consisting of an immunisation for which no remuneration is payable by the Commissioner and which is requested in connection with travel abroad; - (h) for prescribing or providing drugs, medicines or appliances (including a collection of such drugs, medicines or appliances in the form of a travel kit) which a patient requires to have in their possession solely in anticipation of the onset of an ailment or occurrence of an injury while that patient is outside of the United Kingdom but for which that patient is not requiring treatment when the drug, medicine or appliance is prescribed; - (i) for a medical examination: - (i) to enable a decision to be made whether or not it is inadvisable on medical grounds for a person to wear a seat belt, or - (ii) for the purpose of creating a report - (aa) relating to a road traffic accident or criminal assault, or - (bb) that offers an opinion as to whether the patient is fit to travel; - (j) for testing the sight of a person to whom none of paragraphs (a), (b), (c), (d) or (e) of section 115(2) of the 2006 Act applies (including by reason of regulations under section 115(7) of that Act); - (k) where the Contractor is authorised or required in accordance with arrangements made with NHS England under section 126 of the 2006 Act (arrangements for pharmaceutical services) and in accordance with regulations made under section 129 of the 2006 Act (regulations as to pharmaceutical services) to provide drugs, medicines or appliances to a patient and provides for that patient, otherwise than by way of dispensing services, any Scheduled drug;

-- (I) for prescribing or providing drugs for malaria chemoprophylaxis. - 19.1.2A.
+- (I) for prescribing or providing drugs for malaria chemoprophylaxis; and - (m) for responding to an exemption confirmation request as defined in clause 17.2.2(a), if that request is not one which the Contractor is required to respond to in accordance with clause 17.2. - 19.1.2A.
 The Contractor must not, either itself or through any other person, demand or accept from any of its patients a fee or other remuneration for its own benefit or for the benefit of another person, for the completion, in relation to the patient's mental health, of: - (a) a mental health evidence form; or - (b) any examination of the patient or of the patient's medical record in order to complete the form;